preset-io/dashboard-templates/README.md

 To add a new template:

-1. Export your dashboard from Superset/Preset as a ZIP
+1. Create a new folder under `templates/`
-2. Create a new folder under `templates/`
+2. Add the YAML definitions for charts, dashboards, datasets, and databases
-3. Add the ZIP file, thumbnail, and `metadata.yaml`
+3. Add a thumbnail image and `metadata.yaml`
-4. Update `index.yaml` with the new template entry
+4. Add a `tags.yaml` with relevant tags